Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 BRepMesh_IncrementalMesh aMesh(aShape, aLinearDeflection, Standard_False, anAngularDeflection);
 ~~~~~

-Default meshing algorithm *BRepMesh_IncrementalMesh* has two major options to define triangulation – linear and angular deflections.
-At the first step all edges from face are discretized according to specified parameters.
-Linear deflection limits distance between curve and its tessellation and angular deflection limits the angle between subsequent segments in polyline.
+The default meshing algorithm *BRepMesh_IncrementalMesh* has two major options to define triangulation – linear and angular deflections.

+At the first step all edges from a face are discretized according to the specified parameters.

+At the second step, the faces are tessellated.
+Linear deflection limits the distance between a curve and its tessellation, whereas angular deflection limits the angle between subsequent segments in a polyline.

-@image html /user_guides/modeling_algos/images/modeling_algos_image056.png  "Deflection parameters of BRepMesh_IncrementalMesh algorithm"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image056.png, "Deflection parameters of BRepMesh_IncrementalMesh algorithm"}

-Linear deflection limits distance between triangles and face interior.
+Linear deflection limits the distance between triangles and the face interior.

-@image html /user_guides/modeling_algos/images/modeling_algos_image057.png  "Linear deflection"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image057.png, "Linear deflection"}

-Note that if given value of linear deflection is less than shape tolerance then the algorithm will skip this value and will take into account the shape tolerance.
+Note that if a given value of linear deflection is less than shape tolerance then the algorithm will skip this value and will take into account the shape tolerance.

-Application should provide deflection parameters to compute satisfying mesh.
-Angular deflection is relatively simple and default value can be used (12-20 degrees).
-Linear deflection has absolute meaning and application should provide correct value for its models.
-Giving small values may result in too huge mesh (a lot of memory, long computation time and slow rendering) while big values results in ugly mesh.
+The application should provide deflection parameters to compute a satisfactory mesh.
+Angular deflection is relatively simple and allows using a default value (12-20 degrees).
+Linear deflection has an absolute meaning and the application should provide the correct value for its models.
+Giving small values may result in a too huge mesh (consuming a lot of memory, which results in a  long computation time and slow rendering) while big values result in an ugly mesh.

-For application working in dimensions known in advance this is reasonable to fix absolute linear deflection for all models.
-This gives a meshes according to metrics and precision used in application (for example models known to be stored in meters and 0.004 m is enough for most tasks).
+For an application working in dimensions known in advance it can be reasonable to use the absolute linear deflection for all models.
+This provides meshes according to metrics and precision used in the application (for example, it it is known that the model will be stored in meters, 0.004 m is enough for most tasks).

-However applications worked with alien models can not use the same deflection for all models (notice that this is abnormal situation in fact and this application is probably just a viewer for CAD models with dimensions vary by an order).
-To solve this problem conception of relative linear deflection was introduced that has some kind of LOD (level of detail) meaning.
-This value in fact is a scale factor to absolute deflection applied to model dimensions.
+However, an application that imports models created in other applications may not use the same deflection for all models.
+Note that actually this is an abnormal situation and this application is probably just a viewer for CAD models with  dimensions varying by an order of magnitude.
+This problem can be solved by introducing the concept of a relative linear deflection with some  LOD (level of detail).
+The level of detail is a scale factor for absolute deflection, which is applied to model dimensions.

 Meshing covers a shape with a triangular mesh.
-Other than hidden line removal, you can use meshing to transfer the shape to another tool: a manufacturing tool, a shading algorithm, a finite element algorithm, or a collision algorithm, for example.
+Other than hidden line removal, you can use meshing to transfer the shape to another tool: a manufacturing tool, a shading algorithm, a finite element algorithm, or a collision algorithm.

 You can obtain information on the shape by first exploring it.
-To then access triangulation of a face in the shape, use *BRepTool::Triangulation*.
-To access a polygon which is the approximation of an edge of the face, use *BRepTool::PolygonOnTriangulation*.
+To access triangulation of a face in the shape later, use *BRepTool::Triangulation*.
+To access a polygon, which is the approximation of an edge of the face, use *BRepTool::PolygonOnTriangulation*.